 Tips for keeping your child safe

-To manage privacy and data:
+To manage privacy and data within the game:

 - On the main page, select your ‘Trainer profile’ and tap the hot air balloon icon.